shiqiuwang/FastText/README.md

 # FastText
-FastText model implemented by pytorch
+FastText model implemented by pytorch,the code in master branches